 - ALSO CONSIDER: Mountain Valley Minute Soil – Compressed Coco Coir

 What to Consider When Choosing the Best Soil for Raised Beds

 Growing flowers and food in a raised garden bed differs from growing them directly in the ground.
 Consider these key points before dumping dirt into your raised beds.

 Raised Bed Height

-Plant Type & Root Depth
+Plant Type and Root Depth

+Be careful of adding too much peat moss, which can increase the acidity of the soil and throw off the pH balance.
 Some gardeners prefer to fill raised garden beds with a topsoil-free mix, using equal parts compost, perlite, and coco coir.
-It makes for an excellent, fluffy, moisture-retaining growing medium.
+It makes for a fluffy, moisture-retaining growing medium.